-It's fun to have a lush green garden in your backyard, but you also need to provide it a proper care to grow it healthy.
+It’s fun to have a lush green garden in your backyard, but you also need to provide it with proper care to grow it healthy.

 You may have heard about using perlite or vermiculite frequently, but maybe you don’t know much about it.

 If you want to understand the difference between perlite vs. vermiculite, follow this post.
 We have explained the key differences and the guidelines on which one to use for your garden.

 Let’s dive into its in detail and know more about it.

 What is perlite and what it’s made of?

 Perlite looks like little Styrofoam (polystyrene) balls, although it’s made of volcanic rock.
 It’s lightweight and easy to handle with a pH value of 6.6 to 7.5.

 Perlite, when heated, expands into a porous and lightweight grain that improves water drainage.
 You can use it in plants that require less moist soil.